Single Sign-On (SSO) is a service permitting the use of one set of login credentials (username and password) to access multiple applications.

 Important: We do not support IdP initiated logins.

 As an administrator logging in via SSO you will not be able to delete any projects.
-This is because as a security mechanism we require anyone who wants to delete a project to enter their eHQ password.
-Since SSO administrator do not have a eHQ password, you cannot proceed.
-Our support team can do this for you however, simply ask us via chat and we do it for you in no time.
+This is because as a security mechanism we require anyone who wants to delete a project to enter their EngagementHQ password.
+Since SSO administrators do not have an EngagementHQ password, you cannot proceed.
+Our support team can do this for you however, simply ask us via chat or email us at email@example.com and we will do it for you in no time.

 *We use a service called Auth0 to facilitate the authentication on our behalf.
 Auth0 is one of THE leading services for identity authentication.